zqy1018/CAmpactor-the-tool/README.md

 bash simple_run.sh 1 cnf_benchmarks/linux.cnf linux_PCA.out
 ```

 The command above calls *SamplingCA* to solve the instance `cnf_benchmarks/linux.cnf` with default hyper-parameter settings, and then calls *CAmpactor* to optimize the initial PCA with default hyper-parameter settings.
 The result is stored in `linux_PCA.out`.
-And here both *SamplingCA* and *CAmpactor* uses random seed 1.
-Users may refer to [INSTALL.md](INSTALL.md) to understand the console output via a simpler example.
+Here, both *SamplingCA* and *CAmpactor* use random seed 1.
+Users may refer to [INSTALL.md](INSTALL.md#quick-installation-testing) to understand the console output via a simpler example.
 For understanding the format of the output PCA, users may check [the README file in the `examples/` directory](examples/README.md).

 ## How to Use *CAmpactor*